SkygearIO/guides/cloud-db/basics/js.md

   console.error(error);
 });
 ```
-Here we created a new record in the 'Note' table and under the 'content' column, we added the record value: 'Hello World!'.
-Your data browser should look similar to the following, but with the 'Note' table instead of the 'test' table.
+Here we created a new record in 'Note' and under the 'content' column, we added the record value: 'Hello World!'.
+Your data browser should look similar to the following, but with the 'note' record type instead of the 'test' record type.
 ![Web database viewer](/assets/common/quickstart-database-viewer.png)

 #### Batch save